 The Virtual Reality Studio is located in the Bio-Medical Library's Makerspace in 314 Diehl Hall.
 An Oculus Quest, as well as a library of software, are available, and all University students, staff and faculty may demo VR technology in the Makerspace during Makerspace open hours.

 Productivity Computer Workstations

 Seven specialized computer workstations featuring extra large monitors and a suite of productivity software are available for use on the Library's 2nd floor.

 Available software includes: ArcGIS, Adobe Creative Suite, Audacity, iMovie, JMPPro, NVIVO, Open Refine, R, SPSS, SAS, and Tableau Public.

-External hard drives are availble for checkout at the 2nd floor service desk for projects that have large storge requirements.
+External hard drives are available for checkout at the 2nd floor service desk for projects that have large storage requirements.

 Priority use is given for use of multimedia, statistics, GIS or data visualization tools.
+Instructors may also request access to productivity software for classes by contacting firstname.lastname@example.org.
 Non-priority users may be asked to relocate to another station.

-Computer labs on the 2nd floor are for general study and are available on an first-come, first-served basis.
-Visitor access is granted at the 2nd floor service desk (valid government issued ID required).
+Computer labs on the 2nd floor are for general study and are available on a first-come, first-served basis.
+Visitor access is granted at the 2nd floor service desk (valid government-issued ID required).
 Additional computer workstations can be found on the 3rd floor.

 Our Collaboration Hub - just inside the library at our 2nd floor entrance - provides tables and computers for collaborative work.
 The space is available to UMN faculty, staff, and students on a first-come, first-served basis, when not in use for library consultations.